sodadata/soda-core/soda/contracts/adr/10_data_source_configuration.md

 A data source contains a list of connections.
 Each connection has a type.

 A connection also has a list of named `data_sources`.
 These data source keys must match the names referenced in the contract files with `data_source`.

-Each data source can specify a specific schema, database or any other structural element of the specific SQL engine Data source properties like `database`, `schema` (and in the bigquery case `project` and `datasets`) are dependent on the connection type.
+Each data source can specify a specific schema, database or any other structural element of the specific SQL engine.
+Data source properties like `database`, `schema` (and in the bigquery case `project` and `datasets`) are dependent on the connection type.
 For each of these properties we use connection-specific terminology.